harshurampur/NationalMap-Catalog/README.md

 This command compiles the catalog fragments from `datasources/` into a single, minified `build/nm.json`.
 A list of Geoscience Australia services used is also generated in `build/ga_services.txt`.

-If you don't have commit access directly to the NationalMap-Catalog repository on GitHub, create a fork and then add your fork as a remote.
-The URL of the remote can be found in the GitHub UI.
-Click the green `Clone or download` button in the top right of the main GitHub page for your fork and copy the URL from the text box.
-Then run:
+If you don't have commit access directly to the NationalMap-Catalog repository on GitHub, create a fork and then add your fork as a remote by running:

 ```
 git remote add kring https://github.com/kring/NationalMap-Catalog.git